Meet the team

 The school specializes in Island Step Dance, continuing the tradition of celtic step dance while also delving into new trends with modern music and styles.

-Dancers ages 3+ attend classes each week and perform at two shows a year, one at Christmas and the end of the year in May.
-Every show has proceeds go to a local charity, organization or cause as the school aims to inspire dancers to donate their talent to help others.
+Dancers ages 3+ attend classes each week and perform at two shows a year, one at Christmas and the end of the year.

 Sam's School of Dance aims to create an environment where dancers feel welcome, valued and enjoy themselves.